How much are tickets and where can I buy them?

 Can I bring a caravan / campervan?

-Campervans and small live in vehicles are permitted on the camp site, however please note that as we are in a remote area we can not provide any amenities for your motor vehicle other than the required space within the camping area.
-Campervans require a valid permit for the duration of your stay, which will be available for purchase online from April 2018.
+Campervans and live in vehicles (including small caravans up to 5 metres in length) are permitted on the camp site, however please note that as we are in a remote area we can not provide any amenities for your motor vehicle other than the required space within the camping area.
+Vehicles require a valid permit for the duration of your stay, which will be available for purchase online from Monday 9th April 2018.

 Is the festival on Holy Island?